eea/eea.eurostat.api.fme/doc/help/src/reader-parameters.md

 - Web service: choose: **Eurostat_v1 (eea.eurostat)**
 - Connection name: choose a name of your choice.
 - Agency: The agency determines from which agency data is read.
-Different Agencys contain different dataflows.
+Different Agencies contain different dataflows.
 - Local Cache Folder: There are a lot of dataflows to choose from.
 To avoid loading the list every time the information is stored as cache.
 This parameter lets you decide where you want to store this cache.
 - Expiry Time (Seconds): This parameter determines how long the cache should be saved.
 - Verify SSL Certificates: If checked, the reader will verify SSL certificates.